mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 - *name* `identifier`, *order* `ASCENDENT`
 - *name* `type`, *order* `ASCENDENT`

-After that, you need to set your collection as the one to be used by the Real-Time Updater.
-To do so, set the name of the collection you want to use as value of the `PROJECTIONS_CHANGES_COLLECTION_NAME` environment variable of the service.

 :::note
 To allow the Single View Creator to read from the Projection Changes, the collection name should also be set in the `PROJECTIONS_CHANGES_COLLECTION` environment variable of your Single View Creator service.